greenonion16/FedCACS/README.md

-# Local and Global Bilaterally Improvement of Federated Learning in Image Classification
+# Local and Global Bilaterally Improvement in Federated Learning

 ## Dependencies